WebGL 02: "Movement and Color"

 colorAttrib, 3, gl.UNSIGNED_BYTE, true, 0, 0);

-Graphics programming uses quite a few values that make the most sense expressed as numbers between 0 and 1, so storing those values into a 8-bit or 16-bit integer instead of a full 32-bit float can save you memory where you don't need the full precision of a float.
+Graphics programming uses quite a few values that make the most sense expressed as numbers between 0 and 1, so storing those values into an 8- or 16-bit integer instead of a full 32-bit float can save you memory.

 Shaders